crypticsaiyan/DigitRush/README.md

   - Integrated share button in both mobile and desktop result layouts for maximum accessibility

 #### Continue Playing Options
-- **Play Again**: Prominent animated green button with heartbeat CSS animation to immediately start another lightning math challenge
+- **Play Again**: Prominent animated green button with heartbeat CSS animation to immediately start another 60-second math challenge
 - **Back to Menu**: Return to the start screen to view leaderboard, read instructions, or access other game features
 - **Share Score**: Challenge friends and community members with your results using native sharing or clipboard copy

-### Understanding the Lightning Challenge
+### Understanding the 60-Second Challenge

-The 1-second format creates the ultimate test of mathematical reflexes and cognitive automation:
+The 60-second format creates an engaging test of mathematical speed and accuracy:

-- **Develop Mathematical Automation**: Regular practice builds instant number recognition and reflexive calculation abilities
+- **Develop Mathematical Fluency**: Regular practice builds faster mental calculation and number recognition abilities
-- **Experience Extreme Gaming**: The seemingly impossible time pressure creates an addictive, high-intensity gaming experience
+- **Experience Engaging Gaming**: The balanced time pressure creates an addictive, challenging gaming experience
-- **Build Mathematical Reflexes**: Success requires developing automatic mathematical responses that bypass conscious thought
+- **Build Mathematical Speed**: Success requires developing faster calculation skills while maintaining accuracy
-- **Test Pure Mathematical Skill**: Eliminates strategy and thinking time - only mathematical mastery and automation matter
+- **Test Mathematical Skill**: Balances speed and accuracy - both quick thinking and careful calculation matter

-#### Score Expectations & Progression (1-Second Lightning Mode)
+#### Score Expectations & Progression (60-Second Challenge)
-- **First Attempts**: 0 points - Most players cannot even input an answer in 1 second on their first try
+- **First Attempts**: 5-15 points - New players learning the interface and getting comfortable with the time pressure
-- **Learning the Interface**: 0-1 points as players learn to quickly recognize problems and use keyboard shortcuts
+- **Learning Phase**: 10-20 points as players develop rhythm and learn to balance speed with accuracy
-- **Basic Competency**: 1-2 points for players who can solve one simple problem very quickly
+- **Basic Competency**: 15-25 points for players who can maintain steady problem-solving pace
-- **Skilled Players**: 2-4 points for those with exceptional speed and simple math automation
+- **Skilled Players**: 25-35 points for those with good mental math skills and efficient input techniques
-- **Expert Level**: 4-6 points for players with lightning-fast reflexes and instant number recognition
+- **Expert Level**: 35-50 points for players with excellent mathematical fluency and speed
-- **Master Level**: 6+ points - extremely rare, requires perfect mathematical automation and interface mastery
+- **Master Level**: 50+ points - exceptional performance requiring both speed and near-perfect accuracy

-**Note**: The 1-second format is intentionally extreme.
-Most players will score 0-2 points, making even small improvements feel significant and rewarding.
+**Note**: The 60-second format allows for meaningful progression and skill development, with most players able to see improvement over time.

 ### User Interface & Controls